SharonLutz/SecondaryPhenotype/README.md

 devtools::install_github("SharonLutz/SecondaryPhenotype")
 ```
 #### Example
-For the given dataset dataSP, one can test if the SNP (i.e. x) is associated with the normally distributed secondary phenotype (i.e. y) given the case-control sampling (i.e. d)  and adjusting for a covariate (i.e. z).
+For the given dataset dataSP, one can test if the SNP (i.e. x) is associated with the normally distributed secondary phenotype (i.e. y) given the case-control sampling (i.e. d)  and adjusting for a confounder (i.e. z).
 The code below runs this analysis.
 ```
-library(SecondaryPhenotype)
-?SecondaryPhenotype # For details on how to use the function
+library(SecondaryPhenotype) #load the library SecondaryPhenotype ?SecondaryPhenotype # For details on how to use the function

 data("dataSP")